metalsoft-io/metalcloud-sdk-go/docs/ServerInstanceOSInstallationData.md

 HasCustomVariables returns a boolean if a field has been set.

-### GetRaidProfile
+### GetCustomStorageProfile

-`func (o *ServerInstanceOSInstallationData) GetRaidProfile() ServerInstanceStorageProfile`
+`func (o *ServerInstanceOSInstallationData) GetCustomStorageProfile() ServerInstanceStorageProfile`

-GetRaidProfile returns the RaidProfile field if non-nil, zero value otherwise.
+GetCustomStorageProfile returns the CustomStorageProfile field if non-nil, zero value otherwise.

-### GetRaidProfileOk
+### GetCustomStorageProfileOk

-`func (o *ServerInstanceOSInstallationData) GetRaidProfileOk() (*ServerInstanceStorageProfile, bool)`
+`func (o *ServerInstanceOSInstallationData) GetCustomStorageProfileOk() (*ServerInstanceStorageProfile, bool)`

-GetRaidProfileOk returns a tuple with the RaidProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetCustomStorageProfileOk returns a tuple with the CustomStorageProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRaidProfile
+### SetCustomStorageProfile

-`func (o *ServerInstanceOSInstallationData) SetRaidProfile(v ServerInstanceStorageProfile)`
+`func (o *ServerInstanceOSInstallationData) SetCustomStorageProfile(v ServerInstanceStorageProfile)`

-SetRaidProfile sets RaidProfile field to given value.
+SetCustomStorageProfile sets CustomStorageProfile field to given value.

-### HasRaidProfile
+### HasCustomStorageProfile

-`func (o *ServerInstanceOSInstallationData) HasRaidProfile() bool`
+`func (o *ServerInstanceOSInstallationData) HasCustomStorageProfile() bool`

-HasRaidProfile returns a boolean if a field has been set.
+HasCustomStorageProfile returns a boolean if a field has been set.

 ### GetIsVmInstance